The Vancouver International Marathon is a major running event in early May that attracts thousands of runners and tens of thousands of spectators.

 Click any of the above links to jump to a specific topic, or continue reading to learn all about the Vancouver International Marathon.

-The event features a number of races including the full 42.2 km marathon, a half marathon, an 8-km race, a full-marathon relay and a Kids Run.
+The event features a number of races that include the full 42.2 km marathon, a half marathon, an 8-km race, a full-marathon relay (in some years) and a Kids Run.
 Most years there is also a street festival on the day near the race finish line in downtown Vancouver.

-The full marathon is limited to a maximum of 5000 participants age 18+ and it starts at 8:30 am.
-The marathon starting line is on Midlothian Avenue in Queen Elizabeth Park and the race finishes on West Pender Street between Bute Street and Thurlow.
+The full marathon is limited to a maximum number of participants ages 18 and above.
+It usually starts before 9:00 am.
+The marathon’s starting line is on Midlothian Avenue in Queen Elizabeth Park and the race finishes on West Pender Street between Bute Street and Thurlow.

-Click Marathon Course for a map of the route.
+Click Marathon Course for a map of the 2022 route and more information.

-The BMO Half Marathon has a maximum of 10,000 runners and is open to participants ages 18+ as well as runners ages 16+ with permission from their parents.
+The Vancouver Half Marathon usually has a maximum of 10,000 runners and is open to participants ages 18+ as well as runners ages 16+ with permission from their parents.
 The 2020 Half Marathon didn’t take place.
 Similar to the full marathon, the 2021 half marathon also happened virtually.

-The race starts in Queen Elizabeth Park at 7 am on May 6th and finishes on West Pender Street between Thurlow and Bute Street.
+In 2022, the race starts in Queen Elizabeth Park at 7:00 am on May 1st and it finishes on West Pender Street between Thurlow and Bute Street.

-Click Half Marathon Map for a map of the route.
+Click Half Marathon Map for a map of the route and more information.

-The BMO Marathon Relay is a four-person event where the first and second members of the team each run 12 km, the third runs 5 km and the fourth finishes the final 13 km.
+The Marathon Relay is a four-person event where the first and second members of the team each run 12 km, the third runs 5 km and the fourth finishes the final 13 km.
 The start time for the relay is usually around 8:30 am.

 The first leg of the race goes from Queen Elizabeth Park through Kerrisdale and Dunbar, the second leg is through Pacific Spirit Park, UBC and Point Grey, the third is mostly through Kitsilano, and the final stretch goes by English Bay, through Stanley Park and then into the city’s downtown core.

-The Vancouver Marathon event isn’t just for adults – there are events for kids too!
+The Vancouver Marathon event isn’t just for grownups – there are events for kids too!

 In 2022, the Kids Run takes place virtually once again throughout the entire month of May.
-In normal years, up to 500 children participate in the Kids Run which involves a 2.5 km loop around Stanley Park’s Lost Lagoon.
-Fees in 2018 cost $20 and include a t-shirt and participatory medal.
+In normal years, up to 500 children usually participate in the Kids Run which involves a 2.5 km loop around Stanley Park’s Lost Lagoon.

-Click Kids Run Route for a map of the race.
+Click Kids’ Race for a map of the route.

 Vancouver Marathon Street Festival

-In addition to the various running races, there is also a small street festival on the day of the Vancouver Marathon.
-The event is open to the public and goes from 8:30 am until 3:30 pm.
+In addition to the various running races, there is also a small street festival on the day of the Vancouver Marathon during most years.
+The event is open to the public and goes from approximately 8:30 am until 3:30 pm.
 Admission is free.

 Whereas the marathon’s finish line is on West Pender between Thurlow and Bute Street, the street festival takes place just one block away, on West Hastings between Burrard Street and Bute.

-At the Street Festival there is music, sports drink samples and both running gear and souvenirs for sale.
-In most years McDonald’s is there with free coffee for everyone willing to stand in the lineup, and in 2018 Stanley Park Brewery was there giving away beer samples to runners.
+There is music, sports drink samples and both running gear and souvenirs for sale at the Street Festival.
+McDonald’s is also there in most years providing free coffee for everyone willing to stand in the lineup, and in previous years Stanley Park Brewery has been there giving away beer samples to runners as well.

 Health & Sports Expo

-Related to the Vancouver Marathon is the 3-day Health & Sports Expo that takes place at the Vancouver Convention Centre at 1055 Canada Place.
+Related to the Vancouver Marathon is the 2-day Health & Sports Expo that takes place at the Vancouver Convention Centre at 999 Canada Place.
 The event features all sorts of running gear for sale and attracts over 20,000 people each year.
 Admission is free.

-During the BMO Vancouver International Marathon there are live entertainment venues along the way.
-Dozens of local bands play at various locations, which is fun for both runners and spectators.
+During the Vancouver International Marathon, there are usually live entertainment venues along the way.
+In normal years, dozens of local bands play at various locations, which is fun for both runners and spectators.

-For more information about the race see the BMO Vancouver International Marathon website.
+To learn more about the race see the Vancouver International Marathon website.

 For a list of other races in the Lower Mainland throughout the year, click Metro Vancouver Running Races (the largest of which include the Vancouver Sun Run 10K race in April and the Scotiabank Half Marathon in June).

-For a list of other events taking place the same month as the BMO Marathon, see Vancouver’s May Calendar.
+For a list of other events taking place the same month as the Vancouver Marathon, see Vancouver’s May Calendar.

 And for a comprehensive listing of major Vancouver events throughout the year, click Festivals & Events.